 There are many methods for gene transfer are available.

-After the insertion, the plasmid DNA incorporated into our genome and replicated naturally.
+After the insertion, the plasmid DNA was incorporated into our genome and replicated naturally.

-This is the general outline of the use of plasmid DNA is gene transfer and gene therapy experiments.
+This is the general outline of the use of plasmid DNA in gene transfer and gene therapy experiments.

 Type of plasmids:

-One of the simplest plasmid used in the cloning experiment is cloning plasmid only contains an antibiotic resistance gene, the origin of replication and MCS.
+One of the simplest plasmids used in the cloning experiment is cloning plasmid only contains an antibiotic resistance gene, the origin of replication and MCS.

 A modified viral genome is used as a viral plasmid for delivering a gene of interest into the host genome.
 The viral plasmid is applicable in gene therapy experiments.
 AAV and retrovirus are commonly used.